Tropical Conservation Semester Program Overview

 and communicate effectively during the program and beyond.
 Spanish classes take

 place on an attractive university campus just outside Quito.
 (3 cr.) (details

-Ceiba's Tropical Conservation Semester is fully accredited (16 undergraduate
+Ceiba's Tropical Conservation Semester is fully accredited (16 honors

 of Wisconsin, for students of any college or university in the US or Canada.
 Students

 addition to automatic transfer of credit, including access to financial aid,